-The mechanism was invented by Linus J Ritz of Pittsburgh, and he filed a patent for it in 1939.
-That patent was assigned to the Wolverine Supply and Manufacturing Company, and they produced it calling it the Wolverine Adding Machine.
+The mechanism was invented by Linus J. Ritz of Pittsburgh, and he filed a patent for it in 1939.
+That patent was assigned to the Wolverine Supply and Manufacturing Company.
+An early version of this machine was sold by Sears, but later it was sold under their own brand as the Wolverine Adding Machine.
 The face of the machine was usually painted red, though sometimes black or blue, and it generally has a red body on a light blue base, or blue body on a red base.
 There were some rare yellow ones made as well.

 The Wolverine Supply and Manufacturing Company was founded in 1903 by Benjamin Franklin Bain in Pittsburgh, Pennsylvania, and it made and repaired tools and dies.
 He named it after the mascot of his alma mater, the University of Michigan.
 They made tools for the Sand Toy Company, a company which made gravity powered sand toys, and when that company went bust they bought their toy designs.
 Soon Wolverine made those toys and developed many more, often using the "Sandy Andy" brand.
 They also began to make toys intended for girls, mostly miniature housekeeping items, like a kitchen (stove, refridgerator, sink) or ironing board.
 In the 1950s they added more educational toys, like the Adding Machine, and the "See and Add" which is a kind of slot machine that displays random sums with their answers.
 In 1962 they changed their name to the Wolverine Toy Company, and were bought by Spang Industries in 1968.
 All the toys they made have become highly collectible.